victorvoid/packblade/README.md

 ![](http://images6.fanpop.com/image/photos/34000000/Mariah-Wong-beyblade-34080439-500-375.jpg)

-A generator to you create a Ansible Playbook to automate the installation of your apps and dotfiles.
+A generator to you create an Ansible Playbook to automate the installation of your apps and dotfiles.

 Getting started
 ------------